anythingcodes/hubspot-html-css/readme.md

  - A modern web browser &mdash; either Chrome or Firefox with Firebug installed
  - A text editor.
 We recommend [Atom](http://atom.io) or [Sublime Text](http://sublimetext.com).
 Both are free and available for Mac, PC, and Linux.

+### Class Preparation:

+- Send a note to students asking them to download a text editor.
+Include the list of text editors with links.
+- Print cheatsheets

 ### Schedule:

 - **Intro** *(5 minutes)*